gregorosaurus/flyingcanuck/posts/2022-03-15_SpecifyingJsonMappingTypesInSynapse/post.md

 { "errorCode": "2200", "message": "ErrorCode=UserErrorSchemaMappingCannotInferSinkColumnType,'Type=Microsoft.DataTransfer.Common.Shared.HybridDeliveryException,Message=Data type of column 'comment' can't be inferred from 1st row of data, please specify its data type in mappings of copy activity or structure of DataSet.,Source=Microsoft.DataTransfer.Common,'", "failureType": "UserError", "target": "RedactedDataset JSON to DB", "details": [] }
 ```

-The error was occurring because the first json object in the array contained null fields, and when Synapse was trying to create the table in the database, it couldn't determine the data type of the column.
+The error was occurring because the **first json object in the array contained null fields**, and when Synapse was trying to create the table in the database, it couldn't determine the data type of the column.

 ## Solution
 In the UI, it isn't possible to set the data types (hopefully this changes in the future).
 However, you *can* set the data type manually in the copy activity json.
 In each data you're bringing over to the SQL database, you must add the `type` json property in the source and sink, as shown below: